'The Bin Hover' — In Defence of the Ibis - Honi Soit

 Released the big wind.
 My nose in hiding

-Stirred for a bird, – the mischief of, the great greed of the thing!
+Stirred for a bird, – the mischieve of, the great greed of the thing!

 Crude cruelty and vanity and slack, no fair, snide, fume, swear,